AdrianPiniek/AdrianPiniek/README.md

 - 👋 Greetings, I’m @AdrianPiniek
-I'm Poznan University of Technology (PUT) Computer Science Master's student, who loves all the tech stuff so I don't have that much time coding beyond university.
+I'm Poznan University of Technology (PUT) Computer Science Master's student, who loves all the tech stuff in theory and pracitce.
 Most of my repos are private, so there isn't much
 I like python and data science in general.
 Right now I am studying django and Cloud technologies mostly AWS.